Subho1011/Web_Food_App/README.md

-# This is a food ordering app made with the help of Namaste React
+# This is a food ordering app made using React
 # Author Subhabrata